-An SPF30 blocks around 97%, so only around 1% less than an SPF 50.
+An SPF 30 blocks around 97% of the UVB, so only around 1% less than an SPF 50.

-So you shouldn’t need to resort to high SPF sun screen in order to get good sun protection.
-Make sure its broad spectrum and if it the sun screen itself isn’t antioxidant, use an antioxidant-rich moisturiser as well.
+So you might not need to resort to high SPF sun screen in order to get good sun protection.
+Make sure you use broad spectrum and if the sun screen itself isn’t antioxidant, use an antioxidant-rich moisturiser as well.